rdinter/NOAA-migration/README.md

 TO BE UPDATED.

 One bit of note, it would be helpful to have a consistent style for the code.
 Object names should be nouns while functions should be verbs.
 The names should adhere to [snake_case](https://en.wikipedia.org/wiki/Snake_case).
 In general, we should follow Hadley Wickham's [Style guide](http://adv-r.had.co.nz/Style.html) from his [Advanced R](http://adv-r.had.co.nz/) text.
+Hadley also has a great new book titled [R for Data Science](http://r4ds.had.co.nz/) plus if we end up developing any packages related to this repository then [R packages](http://r-pkgs.had.co.nz/) is another great resource from Hadley.

 ## Organization: